DIAGNijmegen/llm_extractinator/docs/settings-reference.md

 ### `--overwrite`
 **Type:** `bool`
 **Default:** `False`
 If enabled, existing run results in the output folder will be overwritten.
+If disabled, the tool will skip processing if output already exists.

 ---